Random Number Generation

 Here is information on pseudo and quasi random number generation with

 implementations in several languages.
-An a tutorial on how to generate
+And a tutorial on how to generate

 nonuniformly distributed random numbers.